Pirate1029/02_BattleTank/README.md

 + Overriding Tick() function just like how BeginPlay() was overridden
 + Creating the AimTowardsCrosshair() method to move the barrel so that a shot would hit where the crosshair intersects the world
 + Calling AimTowardsCrosshair() method in Tick function

+### Creating an Out Parameter Method

++ Logging hit location as an FVector
++ Setting up the architecture for the GetSightRayHitLocation() method